big thank you for these awesome companies for helping me out with gear:

 Big thank you to Jim from Johnson Outdoors (Eureka tents and Jetboil) for all the support and ongoing help.
 I used the Eureka camping kit for a whole year until I switched to ultralight bikepacking gear.
 I still use it when I go back to tree-plant in canada for few months every year.
+Although not the lightest, their products are rock solid.

 SUMMER 2015, Blackburn Ranger contest